inquests-ca/inquests.ca-frontend/.github/PULL_REQUEST_TEMPLATE.md

 ### General

-- [ ] Is there error handling for fetch requests?
+- [ ] Is there error handling for external requests?
-- [ ] Are stateless components defined as functional components?
+- [ ] Are actions gated with authentication as needed?
+- [ ] Have changes been tested locally?